Understanding the Signs Of Ovulation

 Basal Body Temperature

 One of the many signs of ovulation is a consistent basal body temperature.
 This temperature usually stays the same during ovulation and the few days leading up to it.
 Right after ovulation, it will decrease sharply.
-The easiest way to use basal body temperature as a way to track ovulation is to keep track of it daily for a few months.
+The easiest way to use basal body temperature as a way to track ovulation is to keep track of it daily for a period of a few months.
 It is best to take the basal body temperature around the same time each day.

 There are other signs of ovulation that some women experience that aren’t always consistent and may vary from month to month.
-These signs may include bloating in the abdomen, tender breasts, and an increase in sex drive, spotting and an increase in the sense of vision, smell or taste.
+These signs may include bloating in the abdomen, tender breasts, an increase in sex drive, spotting and an increase in the sense of vision, smell or taste.